 The current king of the tablet space is the iPad.
-But while the iPad is the top brand, there are several different models available in the iPad family.
-Along with the standard iPad, the lineup also includes the iPad mini, iPad Air, and iPad Pro.
+But while the iPad is the top brand, it’s important to keep in mind that there are several different models available in the iPad family.
+Along with the standard iPad, the Apple tablet lineup also includes the iPad mini, iPad Air, and iPad Pro.

 Similar to the iPad mini, the iPad Air is another model where we will be recommending the current-generation model.
-The iPad Air 4 is a relatively new release, but it brings several features that make it worth considering.
+The iPad Air 4 is a relatively new release from October 2020, and it brings several features that make it worth considering.
 To start, the iPad Air 4 exterior design changed, and it now mimics the design of the iPad Pro, right down to the USB-C port for charging.
 The iPad Air 4 also comes in a variety of colors that were previously unavailable on any iPad.
 We like to save money, but we also like being able to choose a color that matches your personal preferences.

 This isn’t to say the iPad Air 3 would be a bad choice.
 In fact, the iPad Air 3 sports a really nice 10.5-inch True Tone display with a resolution of 2224 x 1668.
 You also get the Apple A12 Bionic chip with Neural Engine and up to 256GB of storage space.
 But overall, the iPad Air 3 has the look and feel of the standard iPad with the traditional home button for Touch ID, which means, for lots of people, the standard iPad may be a better choice.

 As implied by the pro in the name, this is the top of the iPad lineup.
 You should choose the iPad Pro if you are a power user.